sfc-gh-kgaputis/snowflake-kafka-smt-examples/README.md

 This transform will add the system time (in millis) of the Kafka Connect worker to the Kafka message headers.
 This timestamp will then be present in the RECORD_METADATA variant column in Snowflake.

+### ParseAndFlattenXml

+This transform will take flat XML (no attributes, no deeply nested child elements) and parse it into a tabular structure.
+Please use in conjunction with a String or ByteArray value converter.

+***Please Note:*** You will notice that ParseAndFlattenXml throws a `DataException` in the case of a validation error.
+When this occurs, you will need to either configure a dead letter queue to accept error records, or this exception could cause the Kafka Connect task to fail and stop.
+Either of these may be the desired case if you want to avoid data loss.

 ### ReshapeVehicleEvent

 This transform will reshape JSON messages for a fictitious vehicle event stream use case.
 It will check for several